gmum/MultiPlaneNeRF/README.md

 Code based on NeRF pytorch implementation by yenchenlin: https://github.com/yenchenlin/nerf-pytorch, that implements the method of MultiPlaneNeRF paper.

+## MultiPlaneGAN

+In this repo, we add an implementation of MultiPlaneGAN  https://github.com/gmum/MultiPlaneGan

 ## Requirements
 - Dependencies stored in `requirements.txt`.
 - Python 3.9.12